HadrienG2/code-that-counts/src/multithreading-pool.md

       But the more complexity you pile up into a single variable, the more likely you are to need the full power of `compare_exchange` or the higher-level `fetch_update` abstraction tht Rust builds on top of it.
-2. To detect other blocked threads, they need a hardware RMW operation at unlock time, as mentioned earlier, whereas unlocking a spin lock only requires a write because the in-memory data only has two states, locked and unlocked, and only the thread holding the lock can perform the locked -> unlocked state transition.
+2. To detect other blocked threads, mutexes need a hardware RMW operation at unlock time, as mentioned earlier, whereas unlocking a spin lock only requires a write because the in-memory data only has two states, locked and unlocked, and only the thread holding the lock can perform the locked -> unlocked state transition.
+There is no information for it to read.
-3. If they fail to acquire the lock, they will start by busy-waiting in userspace, but then eventually tell the OS scheduler that they are waiting for something.
+3. If they fail to acquire the lock, mutexes will start by busy-waiting in userspace, but then eventually tell the OS scheduler that they are waiting for something.
 The OS can use this information to schedule them out and priorize running the thread holding the lock that they depend on.
-This is not possible with spin locks, which are doomed to either burn CPU cycles or defer to random other unscheduled threads for unbounded amounts of time.
+This is not possible with spin locks, which are doomed to either burn CPU cycles or yield to random other OS threads for unknown amounts of time.

 Spin locks are used to avoid costs #1 and #2 (expensive RMW operations) at the cost of losing benefit #3 (efficient blocking during long waits).